AhmecC/Twitter-Silmarillion-Qoute-Bot/README.md

 **Description**
-> This [bot](https://twitter.com/SilmarillionQo1) posts images with quotes from the J.R.R Tolkien book the Silmarillion every 3 hours.
+> This [bot](https://twitter.com/SilmarillionQo1) posts images with quotes from the J.R.R Tolkien book the Silmarillion every 2 hours between 8am and 10pm

 **Updates**